Kuadrant/multicluster-gateway-controller/docs/installation/service-protection-installation.md

   * See also: https://istio.io/v1.17/blog/2022/getting-started-gtwapi/

-Alternatively, if you'd like to quickly get started locally, without having to worry to much about the pre-requisites, take a look our [Quickstart Guide](./ocm-control-plane-walkthrough.md).
+Alternatively, if you'd like to quickly get started locally, without having to worry to much about the pre-requisites, take a look our [Quickstart Guide](../getting-started.md).
 It will get you setup with Kind, OLM, OCM & Kuadrant in a few short steps.

 ## Install the Kuadrant OCM Add-On

-**Note:** if you've run our [Quickstart Guide](./ocm-control-plane-walkthrough.md), you'll be set to run this command as-is.
+**Note:** if you've run our [Getting Started Guide](../getting-started.md), you'll be set to run this command as-is.

 To install the Kuadrant Service Protection components into a `ManagedCluster`, target your OCM hub cluster with `kubectl` and run: